-A new year is upon us, and with it annual plans with new key initiatives for 2018.
+A new year is upon us, and with it annual plans with new key initiatives.
 While you are crafting and executing your plan, so are your competitors… how will your plan succeed in light of their efforts?
 What if you knew where they were going to invest so you could get ahead of the game with your own strategy?

 Job postings are a great place to see where a company is planning to invest, and find unique details you won’t see publicly available elsewhere.
 For example, this list of new jobs posted by Toast, a restaurant POS company, shows growth in account management, field engineering, and a few other areas that seem part of normal growth.
 But if you look even closer, you see an opening for a product manager focused on loyalty programs.
 Do they already have a product in this area?
 Do they have a product manager dedicated to this product line?
 If not, this shows a new focus on this direction in the new year.